NodeBE4/opinion/_posts/2024-11-01-个人计算机与反文化篇（二）：专訪斯坦福传播学教授 Fred Turner.md

    <strong>
     Fred Turner:
    </strong>
-   No, they’re part of techno-utopianism, and blockchain in particular is part of a fantasy that we can trace back to the 1940s.A nd the fantasy is, again, this fantasy of a world without government.
+   No, they’re part of techno-utopianism, and blockchain in particular is part of a fantasy that we can trace back to the 1940s.
+And the fantasy is, again, this fantasy of a world without government.
 A world in which technologies and good-hearted people working with technologies can replace the self-evidently power-hungry worlds of politics.
 I don’t think it’s effective.
 Blockchain has not shown the ability to replace other institutions.On the contrary, you see the kinds of abuses in blockchain because it’s deinstitutionalized, because it’s not regulated, that you used to see in the stock market.
 So remember, I teach at Stanford, which producedSam Bankman-Fried.
 I don’t know if you’re familiar with Sam.Sam ran a multi-billion dollar scam in Bitcoin.
 And he ran that in Bitcoin in part because the industry was basically deregulated.
 And so, no, Maybe bitcoin is a new kind of money.
 Great.
 But will Bitcoin produce a happier society for more folks?
 I  doubt it very much.
   </p>
   <p>
    <strong>